awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 If you have enabled this behavior, you can turn it off by running the `delete-webhook` command as follows:

 ```
-aws codebuild delete-webhook --project-name
+aws codebuild delete-webhook --project-name <project-name>
 ```
-+ where *project\-name* is the name of the build project that contains the source code to be rebuilt\.
++ where *<project\-name>* is the name of the build project that contains the source code to be rebuilt\.

 If this command is successful, no information and no errors appear in the output\.